 By spending a few minutes at the beginning of every month (or at the very least every week) you will exponentially save yourself time, worry, and ultimately a shit ton of money.

-My meal planner can help make it even easier, and save you the hassle of trying to figure out what’s for dinner every other night, where to keep your favorite recipes organized, and how to build a shopping list that you can reference time and again.
+My meal planner can help make it even easier, and save you the hassle of trying to figure out what’s for dinner every night, where to keep your favorite recipes organized, and how to build a shopping list that you can reference time and again.
+It’s fully customizable too to help you stay on track with any diet plans or food restrictions.

 Mom Hack # 9 : Get Your Rest